The 2021 growing season for The Bellevue Hospital’s (TBH) Community Garden is underway!

 Now in its tenth year, the Community Garden project is a co-partnership between TBH and the City of Bellevue.
 All produce grown in the garden is donated to Bellevue Fish and Loaves and Clyde Backdoor Food Pantries to help feed the hungry in both communities.

-With the help of several volunteers and Master Gardners, over four tons of produce has been grown and donated over the past nine years.
+With the help of several volunteers and Master Gardners, nearly five tons of produce has been grown and donated over the duration of this project.
 A wide variety of fruits and vegetables have been grown in the garden over the last several years including green beans, wax beans, onions, asparagus, sweet potatoes, popcorn, squash, cucumbers, peppers, okra, eggplant, carrots, strawberries, a variety of lettuce and greens and an array of herbs.